Toglefritz/Launchpad/firebase_functions/README.md

 - **Purpose**: Aggregates all functions for export.
 - **Details**: Imports and exports all the individual functions, making them available for deployment.

-#### functions/package.json

-- **Purpose**: Manages dependencies and scripts for Firebase Functions.
-- **Details**: Contains information about the project and lists dependencies required for running the functions.
-Also includes scripts for common tasks like deployment and logging.

-#### .firebaserc

-- **Purpose**: Configuration file for Firebase CLI.
-- **Details**: Specifies the Firebase project settings, including the default project to use for CLI commands.

-#### firebase.json

-- **Purpose**: Configuration file for Firebase project.
-- **Details**: Defines settings specific to Firebase services, such as functions.
-Indicates the source directory for the functions code.

 ## Getting Started